Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

-Sleep is essential for children’s learning and development, as it gives their bodies time to rest and recuperate, ensuring they are ready to learn and play.
-Early Learning Victoria recognises that the supervision and safety of children during sleep and rest is paramount and ensures that safe sleep practices are adhered to.
+Sleep is essential for children’s learning and development.
+It gives their bodies time to rest and recuperate, so they are ready to learn and play.

 1. Scope